dmd-program/dmd-100/projects/open_design/deliver_open_toy.md

 Photograph the parts, and write instructions for combining them.

-## Writing and publishing the intructions
+## Writing and publishing the instructions

 ## Documenting toy variations